Conspiracies and you

 Context

 There’s a lot of coverage of conspiracy theories in recent memory (and of course, that’s exactly what they want you to think!).
 Conspiracy theories are akin to fake news, except they tend to spread more pervasively, and often involve an overarching narrative about the unsavory forces we’ve always suspected operate in the shadows.
 And their converts may be deeply committed to them.
 Personalities like Alex Jones, once on the fringe, attracted a large following before claiming any harm caused by his untethered conspiracies was because he suffered from ‘psychosis‘.
 Which didn’t help him avoid civil penalties in court.
-President Trump exploited conspiracy theories (the most infamous included the so-called ‘birther movement’, which helped Trump’s appeal among the political right wing, QAnon, and the ‘Big Lie’).
-Not to be outdone, Robert F Kennedy built a presidential campaign around conspiracism.
+President Trump exploited conspiracy theories–the most infamous included the so-called ‘birther movement’, which helped Trump’s appeal among the political right wing–but there was also QAnon, and the ‘Big (2020 election) Lie’, and more recently vaccines, Tylenol, autism (this began back in his first term, actually), etc. Not to be outdone, Robert F Kennedy built a presidential campaign around conspiracism.
 Belief in a flat earth has waxed in recent years.
 Some conspiracies have sustained their persuasiveness over decades, such as JFK’s assassination, 9/11 attacks as an inside job, various incarnations of the so-called ‘Deep State,’ etc. There’s the current state of the deep state.
+Covid-19.
 Vaccines causing autism.
 Pizzagate.
 Taylor and the Dems.
-And really, who doesn’t want to believe that The Man is at the root of most of our social problems (when we all know it’s Alex Jones)??
+And really, who doesn’t want to believe that The Man is at the root of most of our social problems (when we all know it’s Alex Jones or aliens)??
+Recently President Trump has threatened prosecutions for his stolen 2020 election conspiracy (the election where Trump lost the electoral college vote by a margin of 70+ and the popular vote by 7 million, lost 60 court cases (despite capable attorneys making noise), and later claimed the riot on January 6 was a peaceful protest.
+Among others (holocaust denial, great replacement, ‘patriot/militia‘ movements, the ‘tree of revolution‘ (channeled by Jon Stewart), chemtrails sez Dane, the guvmint controls the weather, Jeffrey Epstein conspiracy theories and Trump’s role in keeping it alive (before trying to distract ).

 Purpose